Vehicle Industry Registration Procedures Manual

 spouse (refer to appropriate sections in this chapter

-Is not currently registered in their home state or state of last duty station
+And the Nonresident Vehicle Is not currently registered in their home state or state of last duty station

-The date of entry
+Then Fees Become Due on The date of entry

-Is currently registered in their home state or state of last duty station
+If the RO Is Is currently registered in their home state or state of last duty station

-Whichever of the following occurs first:
+And the Nonresident Vehicle Whichever of the following occurs first:

 • The date after the current registration expires.